MarlinFirmware/MarlinDocumentation/_basics/introduction.md

  - Support for Cartesian, Delta, SCARA, and Core/H-Bot kinematics
  - Closed-loop PID heater control with auto-tuning, thermal protection, safety cutoff
  - Support for up to 5 extruders plus a heated printbed
- - LCD Controller UI with more than 20 language translations
+ - LCD Controller UI with [more than 30 language translations](/docs/development/lcd_language.html)
  - Host-based and SD Card printing with autostart
  - Bed Leveling Compensation — with or without a bed probe
  - [Linear Advance](/docs/features/lin_advance.html) for pressure-based extrusion